-In 1877, James Alvis Lynch, his family, and 50 head of livestock left Denison, Texas, and headed west for a drier climate in hopes of it serving as a relief from malaria.
+Mineral Wells’ history began in 1877 when James Alvis Lynch, his family, and 50 head of livestock left Denison, Texas, and headed west in search of a drier climate, hoping it would provide relief from malaria.
 Both James Lynch and his wife, Armanda, suffered from rheumatism.
-When the family got news of Comanche attacks further west, they decided to settle down where they were, in a valley tucked among the hills of Palo Pinto County.
+When the family received news of Comanche attacks further west, they decided to settle down where they were, in a valley nestled among the hills of Palo Pinto County.

 Several wells were drilled soon after the city was laid out, but the most famous mineral water brand was Crazy Water from the Crazy Well.
 The well is currently located at the Crazy Water Retirement Hotel.
-The well-received its name because— the story goes—a demented elderly lady drank from the Crazy Well twice every day and overcame her illness.
-The crazy lady story could well be true, because in Mineral Wells most of the water wells have a significant amount of lithium, which is used to treat various mental and mood disorders today.
+The well earned its name due to a tale that tells of an elderly lady, who was believed to be mentally unstable, drinking from the Crazy Well twice daily and recovering from her illness.
+The story of the “crazy lady” may indeed hold some truth, as many of the water wells in Mineral Wells contain a notable concentration of lithium, a substance utilized in contemporary treatments for a range of mental and mood disorders.

 Stories of Mineral Wells’ healing waters brought tourists from around the world in the early part of the 20th century.
 Soon bathhouses, drinking pavilions, and spas began to open to cash in.
 The trains that brought visitors also helped the mineral water companies distribute their products outside of the area.
 Entrepreneurs found more a more efficient way to ship the waters—namely by shipping the minerals only in crystal form.
 Those who bought the crystals could add them to their water and instantly have Mineral Wells mineral water.